Update 2026-07-14: The features explained in this blog have been released in the v1.1 firmware update, see also the blog post about the update.

 The available languages at launch will be confirmed in the release post.

-We’re grateful to the brewers who help us test the feature in the field.
-Real-world feedback helps us refine the experience and ensure the system performs reliably under different brewing conditions.
+We’re grateful to the brewers who helped us test the feature in the field.
+Your real-world feedback has helped us refine the experience and ensure the system performs reliably under different brewing conditions.

 Don’t have a Float Pro yet?
 You can order one and still join testing or start using the new features once they arrive.

-We’ll publish a full release post — including setup instructions, storage specs, and supported languages — the moment the firmware goes live.
-Want to be the first to know?
+Want to be the first to know about new features?
 Sign up for our newsletter at the bottom of this page.

 Cheers🍺